pydata/xarray/doc/indexing.rst

 More advanced indexing
 -----------------------

-The use of :py:meth:`~xarray.DataArray` as indexers enables very flexible indexing.
-The following is an example of the pointwise indexing,
+The use of :py:meth:`~xarray.DataArray` objects as indexers enables very flexible indexing.
+The following is an example of the pointwise indexing:

 .. ipython:: python